Mall Taman Anggrek: Former tenants

-History of Matahari Group at Mal Taman Anggrek
+History of Matahari Group at Mall Taman Anggrek

-The Indonesian retail holding group, Matahari Department Store Tbk., has a lengthy history with Mal Taman Anggrek.
+The Indonesian retail holding group, Matahari Department Store Tbk., has a lengthy history with MTA.
 Located at the North Wing of the mall, their first two concepts in the mall were first opened on 19 October 1996 - the Galeria Department Store and MegaKids.
 Dedicated to upper-end customers with a collection of brands such as Kenzo and Balenciaga, the 11.967 sqm, three-leveled Galeria store was located on the ground floor to the first floor of the mall - which also had a separate lobby.
 MegaKids, a children's goods megastore located on the second floor (right above Galeria), had fashion merchandise for children with in-house brands such as Little M and toys, along with a Timezone arcade (their first location in the mall before moving to the former SS Mega Dunia Main Sega on the third floor and opening another outlet that was more kids-oriented on the second floor), a Laser Quest, and an Alfa Zona soft-play playground - all in a 4557 sqm space.
 Another children's good store concept by Matahari, Kids2Kids, also opened a store in the mall's ground floor.
-Galeria and Mega M rebranded as Matahari, with all remaining outlets throughout Sumatera and Java being converted to the Matahari brand by 2003, but the Galeria and Megakidz brands continued to operate as such in Mal Taman Anggrek.
+Galeria and Mega M rebranded as Matahari, with all remaining outlets throughout Sumatera and Java being converted to the Matahari brand by 2003, but the Galeria and Megakidz brands continued to operate as such in MTA.